CaveAgent: Transforming LLMs into Stateful Runtime Operators

-In addition to these insights, we found that the function calling paradigm in CaveAgent could potentially extends beyond single-agent capabilities to pioneer \textbf{Runtime-Mediated Multi-Agent Coordination}, as shown in Figure \ref{Town} and the right-bottom sub-figure of Figure \ref{application}.
-Unlike conventional frameworks where agents coordinate via lossy, high-latency text message passing \citep{li2023camel,generative_agents}, CaveAgent enables agents to interact through direct state manipulation.
-In this paradigm, a supervisor agent can programmatically inject variables into a sub-agent's runtime to dynamically alter its environment or task context, effectively controlling behavior without ambiguous natural language instructions.
-Furthermore, multiple agents can operate on a unified shared runtime, achieving implicit synchronization: when one agent modifies a shared object (e.g., updating a global 'weather' entity in a town simulation), the change is instantly perceivable by all peers through direct reference.
-This transforms multi-agent collaboration from a complex web of serialized dialogue into a precise, verifiable state flow, ensuring that large-scale coordination remains coherent and grounded (the details of Runtime-Mediated Multi-Agent Coordination can be found in Appendix \ref{app_multiagent}, including a town-simulation walkthrough; rigorous quantitative evaluation is left for future work).
-We summarize our contribution as follows:
+The function-calling paradigm in CaveAgent also extends beyond single-agent capabilities to enable \textbf{Runtime-Mediated Multi-Agent Coordination}, one of several capabilities summarized in Figure~\ref{application}.
+Unlike conventional frameworks where agents coordinate via lossy text message passing \citep{li2023camel,generative_agents}, CaveAgent enables agents to interact through direct state manipulation.
+A supervisor agent can programmatically inject variables into a sub-agent's runtime to alter its environment or task context without ambiguous natural language instructions.
+Multiple agents can also operate on a unified shared runtime, achieving implicit synchronization: when one agent modifies a shared object (e.g., updating a global ``weather'' entity in a town simulation), the change is immediately visible to all peers through direct reference.
+This enables multi-agent collaboration through state-mediated coordination as an alternative to message passing (qualitative case studies in Appendix~\ref{app_multiagent}, including a town-simulation walkthrough; rigorous quantitative evaluation is left for future work).
+We summarize our contributions as follows:

-\begin{itemize} \item We introduce \textbf{CaveAgent}, a new function-calling paradigm that pioneers the concept of \textbf{Stateful Runtime Management}.
-This architecture marks a paradigm shift from process-oriented function calling to persistent, object-oriented state management.
-It achieves context compression and context-grounded memory recall} via delegating context engineering to \textbf{persistent} runtime, eliminating the token overhead and precision loss inherent in textual serialization while enabling the few step solution of complex, logically interdependent tasks.
+\begin{itemize}[itemsep=0.35cm] \item We introduce \textbf{CaveAgent}, a tool-use framework built on \textbf{Stateful Runtime Management}.
+CaveAgent shifts the paradigm from process-oriented function calling to persistent, object-oriented state management.
+It achieves context compression and context-grounded memory recall by delegating context engineering to a persistent runtime, eliminating the token overhead and precision loss of textual serialization while enabling few-step resolution of logically interdependent tasks.
 CaveAgent also introduces \textbf{runtime-integrated skill management} that extends the Agent Skills open standard: because the architecture treats tools as first-class Python objects, skills can deliver executable artifacts (functions, variables, and type definitions) directly into the runtime upon activation, unifying tool registration and skill distribution into a single mechanism.